Electoral history of William Lyon Mackenzie King: Federal election, 1926

 3 Less than 0.05% of the popular vote.

 3 Table does not include parties which received votes but did not elect any members.

-Canadian federal election, 1930
+Federal election, 1930

 The 1930 election was King's only election loss at the national level.
 The Liberal-Conservatives formed a majority government, with R.B.
-Bennett as Prime Minister.
+Bennett as prime minister.
 King remained as leader of the Liberal Party and became Leader of the Opposition.